 Caring for someone can be rewarding, but it can also be exhausting and frustrating and many carers do not receive the help they are entitled to.

-The Coalition of Carers in Scotland – for detailed information about your rights under the Carers (Scotland) Act
+The Coalition of Carers in Scotland – for detailed information about your rights under the Carers (Scotland) Act.

-Carers Trust – a charity working with a local network of carers’ centres
+Carers Trust – a charity working with a local network of carers’ centres.

-Carers UK – provides advice and information to carers, as well as support through local carers’ groups and their telephone listening service
+Carers UK – provides advice and information to carers, as well as support through local carers’ groups and their telephone listening service.

-Care Information Scotland – a Scottish Government information if you look after someone, need care yourself or are planning for your future care needs.
+Care Information Scotland – Scottish Government information if you look after someone, need care yourself or are planning for your future care needs.